Art Survey at AIC: Modernism and Beyond |

 Description

-In this course, students create, manipulate, and sew patterns that cover the upper half of the female form.
-Students learn to draft a basic bodice from their personal measurements or by measuring off a dress form, to create a professional sloper, as well as sleeves and collars.
-They will also manipulate darts, add fullness, and contour.
-These principles will be used to create a bodice of the student's own design.
+In this course, students will learn to create, manipulate, and sew patterns for the upper half of the female form.
+They will draft a basic bodice using either their own measurements or by measuring a dress form to create a professional sloper.
+The course also covers how to create sleeves and collars.
+Additionally, students will learn how to manipulate darts, add fullness, and contour their designs.
+These principles will provide a solid foundation for each student's design work.<br><br>Previous sewing experience is required.
+The SAIC ACE course Sewing Techniques: Fundamentals would provide you with an introductory experience.

 |